ZJU-FAST-Lab/LBFGS-Lite/README.md

 See "lbfgs_sample.cpp" for the procedure.
 See comments in "lbfgs.hpp" for detailed explainations.

-Note: If your objective function is really bad (ill-conditioned and just C0), just set line_search_type = 0 and pass only the correct subgradient.
+Note: If your objective function is really bad (ill-conditioned C0), just set line_search_type = 0 and pass the correct subgradient.

 ## 3. Planned features